-French as a Second Langu age (Level I) Code: 4SFP Objective Standard Statement of the Competency Apply basic concepts for correlation to the student's field Elements of the Compete ncy Performance Criteria Write and revise a short student's field of study. text related to the Accurate identification of difficulties in writing Appropriate use of writing techniques Appropriate use of standard and specialized vocabulary Clear and coherent formulation of the text Appropriate use of revision strategies Satisfactory correction of spelling and grammatical errors 2.
-Understand the meaning text related to the stude Accurate identification of difficulties in understanding the text Accurate identification of the characteristics of the text Accurate identification of specialized vocabulary Accurate identification of the main elements of the text Accurate description of the general meaning and essential ideas of the text Convey a simple oral me student's field of study. essage related to the Accurate identification of the difficulties in oral expression Appropriate use of techniques of oral expression Appropriate use of standard and specialized vocabulary Intelligible expression of the message Understand the meaning of a simple oral message related to the student's field of study.
-Accurate identification of difficulties in understanding the message Accurate identification of the characteristics of the message Accurate identification of specialized vocabulary Accurate identification of the main elements of the message Accurate description of the general meaning and essential ideas of the message Learning Activities Discipline: Periods of instruction: French as a Second Lan 45 guage Credits: 2
+Second Language Code: 4SFP Objective Standard Statement of the Competency Apply basic concepts for commun relation to the student's field of stu Elements of the Competency Performance Criteria Write and revise a short text re student's field of study. elated to the Accurate identification of difficulties in writing Appropriate use of writing techniques Appropriate use of standard and specialized vocabulary Clear and coherent formulation of the text Appropriate use of revision strategies Satisfactory correction of spelling and grammatical errors 2.
+Understand the meaning and o text related to the student's fie Accurate identification of difficulties in understanding the text Accurate identification of the characteristics of the text Accurate identification of specialized vocabulary Accurate identification of the main elements of the text Accurate description of the general meaning and essential ideas of the text Convey a simple oral message student's field of study. e related to the Accurate identification of the difficulties in oral expression Appropriate use of techniques of oral expression Appropriate use of standard and specialized vocabulary Intelligible expression of the message Understand the meaning of a simple oral message related to the student's field of study.
+Accurate identification of difficulties in understanding the message Accurate identification of the characteristics of the message Accurate identification of specialized vocabulary Accurate identification of the main elements of the message Accurate description of the general meaning and essential ideas of the message Learning Activities Discipline:FremPeriods of instruction:45Credits:2 ch as a Second Lan guage

-French as a Second Language (Level II) Code: 4SFQ Objective Standard Statement of the Compe tency Communicate in French on topics related to the student's field of study.
-Elements of the Compet ency Performance Criteria 1.
+Second Language Code: 4SFQ Objective Standard Statement of the Compe etency Communicate in French of student's field of study (Le Elements of the Competent ency Performance Criteria 1.
 Write a text related to the student's field of study.
 Appropriate use of specialized vocabulary and of conventions specific to different types of texts Respect for the level of language and rules of grammar and spelling Clear and coherent formulation of the text Appropriate use of writing techniques Revise and correct a text on a topic related to the student's field of study.
 Appropriate use of revision strategies Satisfactory correction of spelling and gramma- tical errors Differentiate the types of texts specific to the student's field of study.
 Accurate identification of the formal characteristics of each of the main types of texts and the conventions used Analyze texts representative of the student's field of study.
 Accurate identification of the main elements of the text Accurate interpretation of specialized vocabulary Accurate identification of the ideas and subjects dealt with Appropriate use of reading and listening techniques Learning Activities Discipline: Periods of instruction: Credits: French as a Second Lan 45 2 guage